-This course provides the knowledge, skills, and technologies required for employment in metal technology systems.
+and the development of workplace skills will prepare students for future success.
+This course cannot be entered at mid-term.
+Prerequisites: Recommended prerequisite or corequisite Algebra 1 about career opportunities, requirements, and expectations required for employment in metal technology systems.
 Students will develop knowledge and skills related to this system and apply them to personal career development.
 This course supports integration of academic and technical knowledge and skills.
 Students will reinforce, apply, and transfer knowledge and skills to a variety of settings and problems.
 Knowledge about career opportunities, requirements, and expectations and the development of workplace skills prepare students for future success.
 This course is offered at The LIFT for all high schools.